-Email via contact form to book on advertised dates or to enquire about individual or group bookings which are available now in Church Stretton.
+Email via contact form to book on advertised dates at the nursery or to enquire about individual or group bookings which are available now in Church Stretton.

-Claire Carter is offering photography workshops for those who enjoy shooting flowers and plants or want to learn more about close-up and macro photography.
+Claire Carter is offering photography workshops for those who enjoy shooting botanical subjects or want to learn more about close-up and macro photography.

 Examples of cARterART botanical, macro and close-up photography can be seen here.